gerbsec/gerbsec.github.io/_posts/2023-06-26-PNPT-review-and-guide.md

 ## who should get the pnpt

-honstly i can only recommend this to the absolute beginners, that are too intimidated by hackthebox. otherwise, don't take it.
+honestly i can only recommend this to the absolute beginners, that are too intimidated by hackthebox. otherwise, don't take it.

 ## how to prep